-- (1) The Executive Director shall circulate a draft consent agenda and a regular business agenda for each Members meeting no later than 10 business days prior to the meeting.
-The Executive Director shall place any item on the consent agenda when directed to do so by the Chair or at the request of any Member. - (2) Any member must object in writing to an item on a properly circulated consent agenda.
+(1) The Executive Director shall circulate a draft consent agenda and a regular business agenda for each Members meeting no later than 10 business days prior to the meeting.
+The Executive Director shall place any item on the consent agenda when directed to do so by the Chair or at the request of any Member.

+(2) Any member must object in writing to an item on a properly circulated consent agenda.
 A written objection to consensus on a consent agenda item must contain the reasons for the objection.
 An objection need not be in writing if the consent agenda is circulated less than 10 business days prior to a meeting.
-An objection received by the Executive Director regarding an item for which consent approval is requested shall be considered an objection to consensus on that item, and the item shall be removed from the consent agenda. - (3) At the request of any Member, the Executive Director may place an item for which consensus was not achieved on the regular business agenda for a subsequent Members or Members Advisory Group meeting.
+An objection received by the

+Executive Director regarding an item for which consent approval is requested shall be considered an objection to consensus on that item, and the item shall be removed from the consent agenda.

+(3) At the request of any Member, the Executive Director may place an item for which consensus was not achieved on the regular business agenda for a subsequent Members or Members Advisory Group meeting.

-- (4) A Member must be physically present or represented at a Members or Members Advisory Group meeting to object to consensus on a business agenda item if the item previously was removed from the consent agenda but was placed on the regular business agenda for a subsequent Members or Members Advisory Group meeting. - (5) Following coordination on all issues, consensus positions will be sought before Members actions are communicated under Authority letterhead.
-When consensus is not attained on an issue requiring external communication, and on a motion approved by a majority of the participating Members, Authority letterhead will be used to advise whomever it may concern that consensus was attempted and to set forth the differing positions of the Members, provided that the motion is supported by: - (a) one Federal Agency Authority Member; - (b) two State Agency Authority Members, one member each from Idaho or Montana, and from Oregon or Washington; and - (c) three Tribal Authority Members, one each who is a member of the Columbia River Intertribal Fish Commission and the Upper Columbia River United Tribes, and one who is a representative of either the Burns-Paiute, the Salish-Kootenai, the Shoshone-Bannock, or the Shoshone-Paiute Tribes. - (6) Any Member may abstain or be absent from the consensus process without it becoming a dissenting opinion. - (7) A Member who choses not to participate in the consensus process, either by objecting to a consensus decision in writing under subsection (D)(2), or in person under subsection (D)(4), shall be deemed to have abstained from the decisionmaking process.
+(4) A Member must be physically present or represented at a Members or Members Advisory Group meeting to object to consensus on a business agenda item if the item previously was removed from the consent agenda but was placed on the regular business agenda for a subsequent Members or Members Advisory Group meeting.

+(5) Following coordination on all issues, consensus positions will be sought before Members actions are communicated under Authority letterhead.
+When consensus is not attained on an issue requiring external communication, and on a motion approved by a majority of the participating Members, Authority letterhead will be used to advise whomever it may concern that consensus was attempted and to set forth the differing positions of the Members, provided that the motion is supported by:

+(a) one Federal Agency Authority Member;

+(b) two State Agency Authority Members, one member each from Idaho or Montana, and from Oregon or Washington; and

+(c) three Tribal Authority Members, one each who is a member of the Columbia River Inter-Tribal Fish Commission and the Upper Snake River Tribes, and one who is either a member of the Confederated Salish and Kootenai Tribes of the Flathead Reservation or the Kootenai Tribe of Idaho.

+(6) Any Member may abstain or be absent from the consensus process without it becoming a dissenting opinion.

+(7) A Member who chooses not to participate in the consensus process, either by objecting to a consensus decision in writing under subsection (D)(2), or in person under subsection (D)(4), shall be deemed to have abstained from the decision-making process.